 <informationModelSSId scopingEntityId="org.hl7.cds" businessId="kaoutput:r1:CDSActionGroupResponse" version="2.0"/>

-The CDSOutput element is defined in the cdsoutput.xsd XML schema included in the HL7 vMR XML Implementation Guide Release 1 Version 2.0.
-The CDSOutput is abstract, and the vMR XML Implementation Guide defines three concrete implementations (CDSOutputAsVMR, CDSOutputAsDataType, and CDSOutputAsStringNameValuePairs).
+The CDSOutput element is defined in the cdsoutput.xsd XML schema included in the HL7 vMR XML Specification Release 1 Version 2.0.
+The CDSOutput is abstract, and the vMR XML Specification defines three concrete implementations (CDSOutputAsVMR, CDSOutputAsDataType, and CDSOutputAsStringNameValuePairs).
 This implementation guide specifies an additional concrete implementation based on the Action Groups used in the HL7 CDS Knowledge Artifact Implementation Guide (CDSActionGroupResponse).
 KMs conformant to this implementation guide SHALL use one of these four concrete CDSOutput implementations.

-For CDS inputs, specifications on what to include, if provided by a DSS, SHALL use the CDSInputSpecification information model defined in the HL7 vMR XML Implementation Guide Release 1 Version 2.0.
+For CDS inputs, specifications on what to include, if provided by a DSS, SHALL use the CDSInputSpecification information model defined in the HL7 vMR XML Specification Release 1 Version 2.0.
 The semantic signifier denoting this information model SHALL be:

 <informationModelSSId scopingEntityId="org.hl7.cds" businessId=" cdsinputspecification:r2:CDSInputSpecification" version="2.0"/>

-For CDS outputs, specifications on what to include, if provided by a DSS, SHALL use the appropriate CDSOutputSpecification information model defined in the HL7 vMR XML Implementation Guide Release 1 Version 2.0.
+For CDS outputs, specifications on what to include, if provided by a DSS, SHALL use the appropriate CDSOutputSpecification information model defined in the HL7 vMR XML Specification Release 1 Version 2.0.

 For CDSOutputAsVMR and CDSOutputAsActionGroup, if providing CDS output specifications, CDSOutputAsVMRSpecification SHALL be used.